-Practical guide to plan a perfect trip to the Amalfi coast with kids.
-Find out the most family friendly towns on the Amalfi Coast, the best way to get around, and what to expect when visiting la Costiera Amalfitana with kids.
+Practical guide to planning a perfect trip to the Amalfi coast with kids.
+Find out the most family-friendly towns on the Amalfi Coast, the best way to get around, and what to expect when visiting la Costiera Amalfitana with kids.

 You probably know that the area has stunning high sea cliffs and a winding coastal route.

 You have probably heard it is more suited aperitivo sipping than long hours splashing about with armbands.

 You may also know that transport can be tricky here, especially if you suffer from fear of heights.

 However, you probably also know that the Amalfi Coast is a place of unparalleled beauty and may be wondering how hard it actually is to explore it with kids.

 This is where this guide comes in.
 Visiting the Amalfi coast with kids in tow is possible and, with the right tips, very enjoyable!

 All you need are some practical, sensible tips for visiting and some awareness of what to expect.